 7. Get a contract in place.

 Ok so you have found your perfect photographer and you’re ready to book.
 My final word of advice is to get everything in writing.
 Any good photographer should have a contract in place for you to sign.
 This is to protect you and them and will outline exactly what you will receive from your wedding photographer and how much it will cost.
 Read it, understand it and make sure you are happy with it before you sign it.

 Finally, go with your gut.
 If you love their work and if everything feels right, then just go for it and book them but don’t leave it too long before you do.
 Imagine how you would feel if you left it a week or two before you decide to book them and you find out somebody else has.
 I receive around 250-300 enquiries every year and a lot of these are for the same date.

 Get in Touch

-If you are looking for a relaxed wedding photographer who promises not to pose you in any way whatsoever or interfere during your day then please get in touch to check my availability.
+Choosing a Photographer can be hard but If you are looking for a relaxed wedding photographer who promises not to pose you in any way whatsoever or interfere during your day then please get in touch to check my availability.